 Grab something moist and soft that’ll set you up as you start your day.
+And, savour.

 Burst succulent Blueberries in a millet almond Muffins with a hint of earthy woody cinnamon; Blueberry Muffins.